This is my WordPress blog. To contact me or book your reading please go to my website https://martinealexisclairvoyance.com

-Many of us continue to do so, and at the most famous spiritual sites here on Earth, gatherings will still be held to mark the Winter Solstice.
+Many of us continue to do so, and at the most famous spiritual sites here on Earth.
+Eve in these challenging times of Covid19, many careful and respectful gatherings will still be held to mark the Winter Solstice.

 The 5000 year old Burial Chamber at Newgrange, County Meath, Ireland.
 The chamber was built so that on the Winter Solstice a beam of light penetrates the roof-box and travels up the 19 metre passage and into the chamber.
 As the sun rises higher, the beam widens so that the whole chamber is dramatically illuminated.

 This time of year has always been celebrated